tier4/CalibrationTools/docs/tutorials/mapping_based_calibrator.md

 ### Overall calibration environment

 The required space for calibration depends on the vehicle and sensors used.
-It is recommended to have a large enough space for the vehicle to drive around 30 to 50 meters.
+It is recommended to have a large enough space for the vehicle to drive around 30 to 50 meters in away that the calibration lidars observe areas that are mapped through the vehicle's trajectory.
 It is also recommended to ensure that the environment is rich in natural landmarks suitable for registration-based mapping in all directions.
 This will help the lidar capture sufficient details beyond simple features like lane surfaces or walls.

 ### Vehicle